 White Leaf-Cutter Bees

-You’ll find these leaf cutters in various parts of the world, but they are most common in North America.
+You’ll find these leaf cutters in various parts of the world, but they are most common in North America (specifically the United States).

 Violet Carpenter Bee

-This is one of the largest bees found in Europe, growing up to 3cm long, and was once declared extinct back in 2002.
+This is one of the largest bees (abdomen, thorax and all!) found in Europe, growing up to 3cm long, and was once declared extinct back in 2002.

-They need rotting and decayed wood to be able to dig in and create their nests to lay their eggs, and leave plenty of pollen for the hatchlings to continue to populate their species.
+They need rotting and decayed wood to be able to dig in and create their nests to lay their eggs (and following larvae), and leave plenty of pollen for the hatchlings to continue to populate their species.

 Blue bees are probably more common than you realize.
 In North America alone there are 140 recognized species of Blue Osmia Bees.